axlan/robopenguins-blog/_posts/2021-05-17-weather-station.md

 The main thing I noticed here was that the signal is super loud and the bits appear to be encoded as amplitude (as apposed to in phase).
 The other thing was that that there were only two widths of the pulses.
 The shortest pulses were about 46.3uS and there would sometime be pulses that were twice as long.
 Coincidentally, this appeared to be the same modulation scheme that I saw in my warm up project [Setting Up GNURadio and Tracking Planes]({% post_url 2021-05-16-gnuradio-adsb %}).
 The data is being transmitted with pulse position modulation (PPM) <https://en.wikipedia.org/wiki/Pulse-position_modulation>.
 This is a simple case where a `0` is transmitted as "low, high" and a a `1` is transmitted as "high, low".
 This means that `11` is "low, high, low, high" and `10` is "low, high, high, low".

+I realized later that this may have been easier to find existing code for if I instead searched for examples that handled [Manchester Encoding](https://en.wikipedia.org/wiki/Manchester_code) which is the same encoding, but focussed on the digital encoding rather then a RF modulation.

 Initially, I did some more complicated approaches for being able to decode the bits even if the signal was weak, or there was noise, but most of this seemed to be overkill since the signal was so strong for my use case.

 Eventually I switched to a [new notebook](https://github.com/axlan/sainlogic-sdr/blob/main/notebooks/sdr_analysis2.ipynb) to try to refine the bit detection to a more streamlined algorithm.